Professors: Linda Fisher and Kevin B. Kelly (2017-18)

 Several of the cases handled by our CSJ Civil Litigation clinic were affirmative lawsuits in federal court regarding statutory violations.
 These matters are in various stages of litigation, including one case in which the clinic is seeking to enforce a judgment.
 In addition, the Clinic represented a number of clients in foreclosure defense cases, and brought motions to vacate and/or stay judgments and evictions.
 In two of these cases, the Clinic negotiated monetary settlements providing compensation and relocation assistance.

 The Civil Litigation and Practice Clinic also filed two amicus briefs in a case before the Supreme Court of New Jersey, in which the issue is whether lenders and servicers should be required to abide by foreclosure settlement agreements reached through the State’s foreclosure mediation program.
 Finally, the Clinic is engaging in advocacy with the New Jersey Attorney General’s office to investigate wrongful conduct by a law firm that engages in loan modifications.
-With the ongoing support of the New Jersey State Bar Foundation, this critical work continues in 2016-17 under the leadership of Professor Kevin Kelly.
+With the ongoing support of the New Jersey State Bar Foundation, this critical work continues in 2017-18.